arcyleung/ray/slack_autoscaling_blog.md

 ### Key Innovations

-1. **Proactive Scaling**: Scales up before SLA violations occur based on time budget analysis
+1. **Proactive Scaling**: Scales up before SLA violations occur based on slack-time at each deployment
-2. **Application-Level Awareness**: Considers the entire pipeline, not just individual deployments
+2. **Application-Level Awareness**: Considers the entire end-to-end application pipeline, not just individual deployments
 3. **Adaptive Urgency**: Scaling aggressiveness is proportional to SLA risk
-4. **Bottleneck Awareness**: Gives more resources to deployments that are performance bottlenecks
+4. **Bottleneck Awareness**: Assigns more resources to deployments that are performance bottlenecks

 ## Ray Serve's Custom Autoscaling API: The Enabler

-The magic behind this approach is Ray Serve's flexible custom autoscaling API, which allows developers to implement sophisticated scaling logic.
+The magic behind this approach is Ray Serve's flexible custom autoscaling API, which allows developers to implement any scaling logic they desire.

 ### API Structure

-The custom policy is defined as a function that receives autoscaling contexts for all deployments:
+The custom policy is defined as a function that takes a dictionary of autoscaling contexts across all deployments as input, and outputs the target scaling decisions keyed by DeploymentID (accompanied by Debug Information as the second item in the returned Tuple):

 ```python
 def app_level_sequential_remaining_slack_autoscaling_policy(